jchapuis/fullstackscala-scaladays2025/slides.md

 ^ - Witness here a standard Scala program
  - This is a program that will deploy our server
- - It's only the entry point, but we can already explore a few concepts
  - The most relevant import is besom of course, the fantastic pulumi driver from virtus lab
  - The first line shows that we are defining a pulumi program
  - Config is a big thing in infra, we start by initializing a number of config givens with various values.
 Enumerate